Flamenco/stackeditpro/Features.md

 This is the page content.
 ```

 The editor and viewer will syntax highlight frontmatter.
-You optionally collapse hide the frontmatter
+You optionally collapse or hide the frontmatter in the preview.

 #### Frontmatter Syntax
 See https://jekyllrb.com/docs/front-matter/.